 7. He is a sympathizer of Maute and you curse him to death.

 Please know that Fr.
-Chito is a peace advocate!
+Chito Suganob is a peace advocate!
 Only a few Filipino understands that we are struggling from differences; difference in cultures and religion.
-That is why most of us are just incentive enough to throw foul words to the religions we do not like and these are one of the reasons we continue to struggle living in harmony with one another .
+That is why most of us are just insensitive enough to throw foul words to the religions we do not like and these are one of the reasons we continue to struggle living in harmony with one another .
 And because MSU- Marawi is not just a home for Meranao’s but also to us Christians and other cultures from Sulu to Palawan.
 The Catholic Community with its aim to achieve peace have programs which aid in understanding the culture and religion of Meranaos or Muslims in general.
 In fact, I, together with some of my colleagues in the CSO, have experienced living with the Meranao family in Marawi City; I have tried to really set foot in a Masjid and wear their “mukna” or their clothes for praying to fully understand their faith (I have pictures, but we are still going to get it in our house in MSU campus when this war ends).
 The boys were on the ground floor and we girls were on the second floor during the prayer.

 The pictures below shows the recent activities of the church together with Fr.
 Chito as the peace mentor for the catholic youths and the catholic community.
 He has become more deeply involved in this advocacy.
 Advocacy for Dialogue of life and faith that he lived all these years Marawi City.
 They have gone more recently than in our time before, Thus a good sign that Christians and Muslims in the campus/Marawi are trying to build a community that understands each other despite the differences.

 As one with the Catholic Community in Marawi.
-Please spare Fr, Chito and other hostages from your political arguments and even dragging their name as receiving money from LP.
+Please spare Fr.
+Chito Suganob and other hostages from your political arguments and even dragging their name as receiving money from LP.
 They are not political personalities.
 Father Chito has gone through so much trauma and threats to his life when he was a hostage.
 He still has to undergo a long process of stress debriefing to recovery and be back to his normal life.
 Father Chito and the other left hostages are just simple Filipinos who do their part in building this nation.
 He’s a peace advocate priest and others are teachers and professionals in the community.
 They are just the few faces of the victims of this war.

 Let us continue on praying for the remaining hostages that God will cover them with his love and protection; and soon be freed safely.
 Let us pray for the soldiers, who have been offering their lives to free Marawi from terrorists.
-For the LGU, non- profit organizations and volunteers, who are in one way or another, has offered selflessly to heal the broken hearts of those who have lost their hard earned properties and loved once.
+For the LGU, non- profit organizations and volunteers, who are in one way or another, has offered selflessly to heal the broken hearts of those who have lost their hard earned properties and loved ones.
 Also, For the President that God will give him wisdom to come up with the best resolution for this crisis.
 This is never an easy task considering the differences in culture and faith.
 We are praying for this war to end soon and that Meranao people, students, staffs and teachers would live a better Marawi.

 Fr.
 Edwin Dela Pena’s Note: